JM89/test-nltk/README.md

 **Step 2 - Represent your data**

-Use meaningful numeric attributes to represent text, for instance, we could define our features the following way:
+Use meaningful numeric attributes to represent text, for instance, we could define our features by creating a list representing all the words that appears in any text:

 ![Step 2a](images/nltk05.png)